William Heard Kilpatrick: Biography

 Kilpatrick's 1st wife was Mary (Marie) Beman Guyton (November 12, 1874 - May 29, 1907).
 William and Mary married on December 27, 1898, and they had three children.
 William's 2nd wife was Margaret Manigault Pinckney (December 4, 1861 - November 24, 1938).
 William and Margaret were married on November 26, 1908.
 William's 3rd and final marriage was to Marion Isabella Ostrander (December 23, 1891 - January 29, 1975) on May 8, 1940, she having been his secretary.

 Kilpatrick taught summers at the University of Georgia, 1906, 1908, and 1909; the University of the South (Sewanee), 1907; was visiting professor, Northwestern University, 1937–38, and taught summer sessions there, 1939–1941; taught summer sessions, Stanford University, 1938; University of Kentucky, 1942; University of North Carolina, 1942; and University of Minnesota, 1946.
 His trips abroad included school visits, lectures, and meetings with prominent educators in Italy, Switzerland, and France, May–June 1912; Europe and Asia, August 1926-June 1927; and round the world, August–December 1929.

 He received honorary LL.D. degrees from Mercer University, 1926; Columbia University, 1929; and Bennington College, 1938 (which he helped found in 1923 and where he was president of the board of trustees, 1931–38); the honorary D.H.L. degree from the College of Jewish Studies, 1952; and the Brandeis Award for humanitarian service, 1953.

 After retiring from TCCU, 1937, he was president of the New York Urban League, 1941–51; chairman of American Youth for World Youth, 1946–51; chairman of the Bureau of International Education, 1940–51.

 Kilpatrick had several critics but many more admirers and followers.
 His eighty-fifth birthday, November 20, 1956, celebrated at Horace Mann Auditorium, TCCU, resulted in a special March 1957 issue of Progressive Education, "William Heard Kilpatrick Eighty-Fifth Anniversary," containing 10 articles.
 Both heralded and criticized as John Dewey's chief educational interpreter, Kilpatrick was a leading advocate of progressive education.

-He died after a long illness at age 93 on February 13, 1965 in New York.
+He died after a long illness in New York City on February 13, 1965, at the age of 93.

 Philosophy of education

 Kilpatrick developed the Project Method for early childhood education, which was a form of Progressive Education that organized curriculum and classroom activities around a subject's central theme.
 He believed that the role of a teacher should be that of a "guide" as opposed to an authoritarian figure.
 Kilpatrick believed that children should direct their own learning according to their interests and should be allowed to explore their environment, experiencing their learning through the natural senses.
 Proponents of Progressive Education and the Project Method reject traditional schooling that focuses on memorization, rote learning, strictly organized classrooms (desks in rows; students always seated), and typical forms of assessment.
 He has been described as a developmentalist.

-Kilpatrick published Foundations Of Method - Informal Talks On Teaching in 1925.
+Kilpatrick published Foundations of Method – Informal Talks on Teaching in 1925.